hmaidasani/RadialChartImageGenerator/README.md

 #### Instructions

-1. Go to http://hmaidasani.github.io/RadialChartImageGenerator/ or open index.html.
+1. Go to http://hmaidasani.github.io/RadialChartImageGenerator/ or open index.html (Chrome and Firefox recommended).

 2. Decide on whether you need a single, double, or triple arc radial chart.
 ![animation1](docs/how-to-2.png)